They can be long, often lasting 60 minutes, so beforehand any nervous candidate might be wondering – can you take... Read more...

 Bullet points in a job advert almost always sign-post competencies that should be prepped pre-interview.

-The great thing about a competency based interview is that you can go in thoroughly prepared for whatever question the interviewer might throw at you.
+The great thing about a competency based interview is that you can go in thoroughly prepared for whatever competency questions the interviewer might throw at you.

-While you shouldn’t be so rehearsed as to sound robotic, preparation will help ease those pre-interview nerves.
+While you shouldn’t be so rehearsed as to sound robotic, preparation will help ease those pre-interview nerves and face the competency interview questions with confidence.

 If the interviewer is looking for someone with excellent teamwork and leadership skills, think of a scenario in which you’ve demonstrated this.

-This may sound straightforward but, in the heat of the moment, it’s easy to give an unstructured answer, miss out important details, or trail off entirely.
+This may sound straightforward but, in the heat of competency based interviews, it’s easy to give an unstructured answer, miss out important details, or trail off entirely.

-Our advice is to use the STAR approach to nail your answer.
+Our advice is to use the STAR approach to nail your answer with real life examples.
 STAR stands for:

 Situation: Describe the background or context.